erikolofsson/Xcode-4-Fixins/README.md

 instead of indenting.
 This fixin does not affect the "Jump to Next Placeholder" key binding in the Xcode preferences.

+__MiniXcode__:
+This is a plugin that makes it easier to run Xcode without the main toolbar.
+It adds keyboard shortcuts for selecting the active scheme and device (`Ctrl`+`7` / `Ctrl` + `8`), and a compact popup menu in the window title bar that shows the currently selected run configuration.

+While building a target, a circular spinner, the current progress (%) and all eventual errors, warnings and analyzer results are shown.

+You can disable the popup from the _View_ menu if you find it distracting, the keyboard shortcuts will also work without it.
+The popup is automatically hidden when the main toolbar is visible.

+__P4Checkout__:
+This fixin checks out files controlled by Perforce when trying to edit a read only file.

+***Prerequisites***

+* p4 executable in path
+* Perforce configured to use P4CONFIG files
+* A $P4CONFIG (usually .p4config) file in any parent directories of file being checked out

+__Highlight__:
+This fixin adds additional highlighting functionality to C dialects.
+Currently hardcoded with prefixes used to identify different language constructs.

+__===== UNMAINTAINED FIXINS =====__

+These fixins ane not maintained, but might still work.

+__FindFix__: By default, when Xcode's inline find bar opens, it doesn't display any options to customize searching.
+This fixin makes Xcode show all find options (such as "Ignore Case") in the find bar when it opens.
+This fixin also makes text-replacement the default mode in the inline find bar, giving immediate access to the "Replace" and "Replace All" buttons.

+The FindFix fixin also installs an additional option in the Find menu:
+__Auto Populate Find Bar__.
+When ticked, and the find bar is activated, the search text will be set to the text of the current selection, if any, or the word at the cursor.

 __TabAcceptsCompletion__: Upon pressing tab, this fixin makes Xcode accept the currently-highlighted completion suggestion in the popup list.
 (Xcode's default tab behavior accepts only as much of the